meta-toolkit/meta-toolkit.org/analyzers-filters-tutorial.md

 To define your own analyzer is to specify your own mechanism for document tokenization entirely.
 This is typically done in cases where analyzing the text of a document directly is not sufficient (or not meaningful).
-A good example of the need for a new analyzer is the existing `libsvm_analyzer`, which tokenizes documents whose content is actually already pre-processed to be in the standard libsvm format.
-Other examples include the subclasses of `tree_analyzer` which operate on pre-processed document trees.
+A good example of the need for a new analyzer is the existing `tree_analyzer`, which tokenizes documents based on counts of parse tree features.

+#### Boilerplate
+When adding an analyzer, you should first determine the base type to subclass from.
+The base `analyzer<T>` is a template class where `T` represents the feature value type.
+This is a `uint64_t` for the inverted index (since it can only support integer count data) and a `double` for the forward index (which supports arbitrary floating point feature values).

+- If your analyzer is intended to be used for creating *either* an inverted or a forward index (e.g., its feature values are just integers---this is the most common case), your class should itself be a template and inherit from `analyzer<T>`.

+- If your analyzer is intended to be used for only creating a forward index (e.g., its feature values are floating point), your class should inherit from `analyzer<double>`.

-Adding your own analyzer is relatively straightforward: you should subclass from `analyzer` and implement the `tokenize(corpus::document)` method.
-One slight caveat to be aware of is that `analyzer`s are required to be clonable by the internal implementation, but this is easily solved by adapting your subclassing specification from
+In most cases, you'll make your analyzer a template class and inherit from `analyzer<T>`.
+There is one slight caveat, however: `analyzer`s are required to be clonable by the internal implementation.
+This is easily solved by adapting your subclassing specification from

 {% highlight cpp %}
+template <class T>
-class my_analyzer : public meta::analyzers::analyzer
+class my_analyzer : public meta::analyzers::analyzer<T>
 {
     /* things */
 };